cnlpete/candybox/README.md

 candyCMS Version 2.1.7
 ========================================================================================================================

-> Note that if you check out dev-master, your application might be incompatible with previous versions!
-Stick to
-> the tagged ones!

 What is candyCMS?
 ------------------------------------------------------------------------------------------------------------------------

 candyCMS is a modern PHP CMS with its main focus on usability, speed and security.
+It is designed to create new websites incredibly fast if you know HTML well.
+It is not designed to be installed by people who know web technologies only barely.

 It provides...